Church Center for the United Nations: Events and uses

-The Chapel is well known for being the site of marriage ceremonies, and especially for couples of different religious backgrounds and faiths.
+The Chapel at the United Nations is well known for being the site of marriage ceremonies, and especially for couples of different religious backgrounds and faiths.
 By the mid-1970s, some 400 marriages a year were being held there.
 For a ceremony, there are banners representing various faiths that can be displayed on the chapel wall.
-The chapel also attracts couples getting married from different nationalities, especially when they have met while one of them was stationed at the United Nations; in addition, people getting married for the second time, or who feel a kindred spirit with the purpose of the United Nations, also have chosen to be married there.
+The Chapel also attracts couples getting married from different nationalities, especially when they have met while one of them was stationed at the United Nations; in addition, people getting married for the second time, or who feel a kindred spirit with the purpose of the United Nations, also have chosen to be married there.
 Its use for interfaith ceremonies was mentioned in a 1985 Dear Abby column.
 It has been listed for this purpose on the website of the Office of the Mayor of New York City.

-The church center charges a rental fee for use of the chapel for weddings.
-People married at the chapel include then-US Senator Joe Biden (who would eventually become US president) and educator Jill Biden, in 1977.
+The Church Center charges a rental fee for use of the chapel for weddings.
+People married at the chapel include then-U.S. Senator Joe Biden and educator Jill Biden, in 1977.
 Receptions following the ceremony are sometimes held at the United Nations Plaza Hotel, located on the other side of 44th Street.

-Other ceremonies also take place in the chapel.
-The memorial service for prominent black academic Z. K. Matthews from South Africa was held at the Church Center in 1968.
-A memorial service by the Japanese delegation to the United Nations was held at the chapel for American inventor William S. Halstead in 1987.
+Other ceremonies also take place in the Church Center and Chapel.
+The memorial service for prominent black academic Z. K. Matthews from South Africa was held at the Church Center in 1968. in 1987, a memorial service for American inventor William S. Halstead was held at the Chapel by the Japanese delegation to the United Nations.

-In addition, a variety of politically oriented events and conferences have taken place at the center.
+In addition, a variety of politically-oriented events and conferences have taken place at the Center.

-In 1965, the origins of an organization known as Clergy and Laymen Concerned About Vietnam (CALCAV), which involved Jesuit priest and anti-war activist Daniel Berrigan along with the Reverend Richard John Neuhaus and Rabbi Abraham Joshua Heschel, came from an anti-war rally at the church center.
+In 1965, the origins of an organization known as Clergy and Laymen Concerned About Vietnam (CALCAV), which involved Jesuit priest and anti-war activist Daniel Berrigan along with the Reverend Richard John Neuhaus and Rabbi Abraham Joshua Heschel, came from an anti-war rally at the Church Center.
 The Global Peace Service Conference was held at the Church Center in 1993.
-Some events held there have been controversial, such as a hosting a panel discussion on religion with President of Iran Mahmoud Ahmadinejad in 2007, in which representatives of some religious groups refused to participate while others thought it important to engage.
+Some events held there have been controversial, such as a hosting a panel discussion on religion with the President of Iran Mahmoud Ahmadinejad in 2007, in which representatives of some religious groups refused to participate while others thought it important to engage.

 A livestream of the play Sliver of a Full Moon, a staged reading by survivors of domestic abuse on Native American tribal lands, was performed at the Chapel in 2014.

-The church center has often been the site where announcements are made about the winner of the annual Templeton Prize for progress in thought about religion.
+The winner of the annual Templeton Prize for progress in thought about religion is often announced at the Church Center.